angular/angular/aio/content/guide/structural-directives.md

 Structural directives are directives which change the DOM layout by adding and removing DOM element.

-Angular provides a set of built-in structural directives (such as `NgIf`, `NgFor`, `NgSwitch` and others) which are commonly used in all Angular projects, for more information see [Built-in directives](guide/built-in-directives).
+Angular provides a set of built-in structural directives (such as `NgIf`, `NgFor`, `NgSwitch` and others) which are commonly used in all Angular projects.
+For more information see [Built-in directives](guide/built-in-directives).

 <a id="shorthand"></a>